José Rafael Ojeda Durán

-José Rafael Ojeda Durán (born 3 February 1954) is the Mexican Secretary of the Navy in the Cabinet of Andrés Manuel López Obrador.
-He has worked in the Mexican Navy in various positions for 50 years.
+José Rafael Ojeda Durán (born 3 February 1954) is the former Mexican Secretary of the Navy in the Cabinet of Andrés Manuel López Obrador.
+He has worked in the Mexican Navy in various positions for nearly 50 years.

 He is a member of the Mexican Legion of Honor.

 Biography

 José Rafael Ojeda Durán was born on 3 February 1954.

 Joining the Heroica Escuela Naval Militar (where he later served as a professor) in 1969, he later graduated as a Guardiamarina (Midshipman) in 1974.

 In the time after his graduation, he served in the Navy for 50 years on a variety of vessels, commands, and assorted offices.
 Among these: he led the Eighth Naval Region, Fourteenth Naval Region, Sixth Flotilla, Pacific Naval Force, Chief of Naval Operations, and was a Senior Naval Admiral.

 Durán was appointed to Secretariat of the Navy under the presidential cabinet of Andrés Manuel López Obrador, having prior served as an Inspector and General Comptroller of the Navy.
 He was appointed on 30 November 2018.